The Happenings on Shaw Hill

 I am in the den, next to the living room.

 I didn’t want to lie, but I didn’t like how she asked where I was.
 Why did that matter?
-There was only one question that had to be answered.
+There was only one question that I wanted answered.

 Where was she?

 I heard the man walking up the steps.
-He was dragging something.
+He was dragging something behind him.

 The door creaked open.

-I saw the man’s steel toed boots and behind him, wrapped in a blue blanket, was a heavy object.
+I saw the man’s steel toed boots and behind him, wrapped in an old wool rug, was a heavy object.
 He pulled it inside.
-It was a human body.
-An arm and an open hand flopped out.
-On the finger was a ring.
+I was pretty sure there was a human body inside.
+Something flopped out that looked like a hand.
+A woman’s hand!

 A bolt of fear shot through my body.
 I looked down at my phone.
 Underneath my last message to Megan it said, “Read.”

 The man dragged her into the kitchen and then began to walk down the basement stairs.
-I heard him stepping, and the body flopping, down the stairway.
+I heard him stepping, and the body (probably my wife) flopping, down the stairway.

 I slid out from underneath the couch.
 I wanted to get out of the house, but I didn’t have time.
 I slipped into the den instead.
 The man stepped into the living room.
 I heard him move a piece of furniture.
-Was he moving the couch?
-And then I realized I told him (or her) in the text that I was in the den.
+Was he moving the sofa?
+And then I realized I told him (or his wife) in the text that I was in the den.
 I thought he would come to see me next.
 But he did not.
 He moved the furniture back and left the room.
 He then walked into a small storage room next to the living room.
 I thought that might have been the den.
 I peaked my head around the corner.
-He was inside that room looking for me.
+He was in there looking for me.

 All the lights were out.
 He was walking around in the dark.
 His back was to me and I noticed a large wooden bookshelf against the wall and another ornate sofa.